 At the start of lockdown2 (November 2020) in the UK, Performance in Mind ran some free workshops to teach some tools and techniques that will help us cope better in lockdown and be able to come back to our sport stronger.
-The slides are available for anyone to lean from:
+In January 2021 when the UK went into lockdown3 we ran another session and added in an additional tool; the boost box – because what many of us need right now is a boost.
+The slides are available below for anyone to learn from:

 Come Sunday morning there will be a few dozen elite athletes preparing to run 19.8 laps of St James’ Park and 45,000 everyday runners from all over the world, heading off to run their own version of the London Marathon.
 I have a mixture of excitement and nerves about being one of them.